Your browser doesn't support the features required by impress.js, so you are presented with a simplified version of this presentation.

 • Established control theory

-• Modularity of neural network with physical structure
+• Use modularity of neural network

 Future of my reseach - Applications